isw-kudos/kudos-docs/docs/boards/swarm-checklist.md

 ## Dockerhub

-Access to the images for kudos boards is provided through [dockerhub](https://hub.docker.com), please ensure that you have an account setup and have the credentials at hand for the install.
+Access to the images for kudos boards is provided through [dockerhub](https://hub.docker.com).
+Please provide us with your username to grant access and have the credentials at hand for the install.

 ## Ansible

-Kudos Boards installation uses [Red Hat Ansible](https://www.ansible.com/), please ensure this is installed and working prior to the install [Guide here](/tools/ansible/)
+We use [Red Hat Ansible](https://www.ansible.com/) to script the installs.
+Please ensure this is installed as per [our guide](/tools/ansible/) prior to the swarm / boards install